Independent

 The visualizations on this site are generated from ICE's biweekly detention statistics, which are published without access restrictions on ice.gov.
 This site does not alter the data beyond cleaning and organizing it for clarity and usability in public-facing dashboards.

 This site is not affiliated with or endorsed by U.S. Immigration and Customs Enforcement or the U.S. Department of Homeland Security.
-The interpretations and visualizations presented here are those of the site's creator and do not reflect the official views of any government agency.
+All visualizations are derived directly from data published by DHS and ICE — no editorial interpretation has been applied to the figures.

 About DetentionStats.com